Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

 \begin{corollary} The static hedging in terms of domestic equity options for the domestic EPS is given by Proposition \ref{pro2.1} with $\pp=\ppd,N=\Nd$ and $X=\Sd$, that is, $\EPSd=\whHd$ where for every $t\in [0,T]$,

 where $K^l_i(\Sd_0)=(1+l_i)\Sd_0$ and $K^g_j(\Sd_0)=(1+g_j)\Sd_0$ for every $i=0,1,\dots, n$ and $j=0,1,\dots ,m$. \end{corollary}

+Typically, the domestic and foreign portfolios of investors can be associated with existing market indices, such as the S\&P 500 Index in the U.S. or the S\&P/ASX 200 Index in Australia, which encompass a large majority of listed equities in respective economy.
+Furthermore, many financial institutions maintain and offer shares in exchange traded funds (ETFs) containing multiple stocks which are designed to meet a predetermined goal, most frequently, to approximate the performance of a certain market index.
+Hence ETFs can be considered as actively traded proxies for market indices and thus the assumption that market indices can be seen as traded assets has some merit.

+Furthermore, it is clear from Corollary \ref{cor3.1} that liquidly traded options on market indices, which are available on stock exchanges worldwide, can be used by providers of domestic and foreign EPSs for implementation of static hedging and hence also pricing of various EPS products they offer, not only when they are issued but also for marking-to-market if, for instance, the cancellation of an EPS by its holder is allowed.
+In this context, it is worth mentioning the CBOE S\&P 500 Index options (SPX), Nanos S\&P 500 Index options (NANOS), and SPDR S\&P 500 ETF options (SPY) offered in the U.S., as well as ASX S\&P/ASX 200 Index options (XJO) actively traded in Australia.
+The above mentioned index and ETF options are of European style, except for SPY options, which are of American style.

-If we assume that the dynamics of the domestic portfolio $\Sd$ is given by \eqref{eq5.1.1}, then we may use the classical Black-Scholes options pricing formula to obtain the following result for domestic EPSs.
-It is worth stressing that plain-vanilla options on typical domestic and foreign portfolios, $\Sd$ and $\Sf$, are likely to be actively traded on options exchanges and thus Corollary \ref{cor3.1}, which is a model-free result, is sufficient for real-life pricing and hedging of a domestic EPS.
-Corollary \ref{cor3.2} is useful when studying model pricing of domestic EPSs and using their model prices in the context of more complex cross-currency EPSs, which are studied in foregoing sections.
-We henceforth write $\Phin$ to denote the cumulative density function of the standard normal distribution.
+Plain-vanilla options on most typical domestic and foreign portfolios, $\Sd$ and $\Sf$, are likely to be actively traded on options exchanges and thus Corollary \ref{cor3.1}, which is a model-free result, is sufficient for real-life market pricing and static hedging of a domestic EPS.
+In contrast, Corollary \ref{cor3.2} is useful when studying model pricing of domestic EPSs and using their model prices in the context of more complex cross-currency EPSs, which are studied in the foregoing sections.
+If we assume that the dynamics of the domestic portfolio $\Sd$ are given by \eqref{eq4}, then we may use the classical Black-Scholes options pricing formula to obtain the following pricing result for the domestic EPS where we write $\Phin$ to denote the cumulative density function of the standard normal distribution.